HabeebOps/LAMP-Project/LEMP.md

 ## Step 4 — Configuring Nginx to Use the PHP Processor

-When using the Apache web server, you can create virtual hosts to encapsulate configuration details and host more than one domain from a single server. we’ll set up a domain called habeebops.
+When using the Nginx web server, you can create server blocks to encapsulate configuration details and host more than one domain from a single server. we’ll set up a domain called habeebops.

-Apache on Ubuntu 22.04 has one virtual host enabled by default that is configured to serve documents from the /var/www/html directory.
-While this works well for a single site, it can become unwieldy if you are hosting multiple sites.
+Nginx on Ubuntu 22.04 has one server block enabled by default that is configured to serve documents from the /var/www/html directory.
+While this works well for a single site, it can become difficult to manage if you are hosting multiple sites.
 Instead of modifying /var/www/html, we’ll create a directory structure within /var/www for the habeebops site, leaving /var/www/html in place as the default directory to be served if a client request doesn’t match any other sites.

 Create the directory for habeeb ops domain as follows: